cinghie/wordpress-starter-pack/wp-content/plugins/pixelyoursite/readme.txt

 * Google Analytics: Enhanced Ecommerce implementation.

-* GA4: Monetization data.
+* GA4: Monetisation data.

 * Head & Footer scripts: you can insert scripts on the WooCommerce “order-received” page.

-* Pinterest e-commerce events.
+* Pinterest e-commerce events with paid add-on.

+* TikTok e-commerce events with the paid version of the plugin.